Computer science (BS)

 Become a part of the computing evolution with innovative curriculum and cutting-edge research experiences.

-Students working towards the Bachelor of Science (B.S.) degree in Computer Science at CIDSE will learn to solve technical problems requiring critical and creative thinking in traditional and innovative computer science applications.
-The course work will challenge students to apply design and development principles in the construction of software systems of varying complexity, and to communicate effectively with a wide range of audiences.
-Explore the university catalog for details, and see our current course catalog.
+Students working towards the bachelor of science (BS) degree in computer science at the School of Computing, Informatics, and Decision Systems Engineering will learn to solve technical problems requiring critical and creative thinking in traditional and innovative computer science applications.
+The coursework will challenge students to apply design and development principles in the construction of software systems of varying complexity and to communicate effectively with a wide range of audiences.

-The Computer Science, B.S. program at Arizona State University is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.
-Student enrollment and graduation data are available at engineering.asu.edu/factbook/data.
+The computer science, BS program at Arizona State University is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.
+Student enrollment and graduation data are available at engineering.asu.edu/enrollment.